Edmund Husserl: Influence

 Alfred Schutz's Phenomenology of the Social World seeks to rigorously ground Max Weber's interpretive sociology in Husserl's phenomenology.
 Husserl was impressed by this work and asked Schutz to be his assistant.

 Jean-Paul Sartre was also largely influenced by Husserl, although he later came to disagree with key points in his analyses.
 Sartre rejected Husserl's transcendental interpretations begun in his Ideen (1913) and instead followed Heidegger's ontology.

 Maurice Merleau-Ponty's Phenomenology of Perception is influenced by Edmund Husserl's work on perception, intersubjectivity, intentionality, space, and temporality, including Husserl's theory of retention and protention.
-Merleau-Ponty's description of 'motor intentionality' and sexuality, for example, retain the important structure of the noetic/noematic correlation of Ideen I, yet further concretize what it means for Husserl when consciousness particularizes itself into modes of intuition.
+Merleau-Ponty's description of 'motor intentionality' and sexuality, for example, retains the important structure of the noetic/noematic correlation of Ideen I, yet further concretizes what it means for Husserl when consciousness particularizes itself into modes of intuition.
 Merleau-Ponty's most clearly Husserlian work is, perhaps, "the Philosopher and His Shadow."
 Depending on the interpretation of Husserl's accounts of eidetic intuition, given in Husserl's Phenomenological Psychology and Experience and Judgment, it may be that Merleau-Ponty did not accept the "eidetic reduction" nor the "pure essence" said to result.
 Merleau-Ponty was the first student to study at the Husserl-archives in Leuven.

 Gabriel Marcel explicitly rejected existentialism, due to Sartre, but not phenomenology, which has enjoyed a wide following among French Catholics.
 He appreciated Husserl, Scheler, and (but with apprehension) Heidegger.
 His expressions like "ontology of sensability" when referring to the body, indicate influence by phenomenological thought.

 Kurt Gödel is known to have read Cartesian Meditations.
 He expressed very strong appreciation for Husserl's work, especially with regard to "bracketing" or "epoché".

 Hermann Weyl's interest in intuitionistic logic and impredicativity appears to have resulted from his reading of Husserl.
 He was introduced to Husserl's work through his wife, Helene Joseph, herself a student of Husserl at Göttingen.

 Colin Wilson has used Husserl's ideas extensively in developing his "New Existentialism," particularly in regards to his "intentionality of consciousness," which he mentions in a number of his books.

 Rudolf Carnap was also influenced by Husserl, not only concerning Husserl's notion of essential insight that Carnap used in his Der Raum, but also his notion of "formation rules" and "transformation rules" is founded on Husserl's philosophy of logic.